 Special Education concentration students complete a primary major in education with a concentration in special education and a secondary major of their choice.

-The Special Education application is now open.
-The deadline to apply is January 20, 2020.
-Apply by January 20 of sophomore or junior year.
+The deadline to apply is typically January 15 of sophomore or junior year.
+The application to apply to the Special Education program is now closed.
+The application will reopen in November 2022.
 (Juniors will require an additional year to complete the program.)

 Undergraduate Admissions Timeline: